 Gilman Scholarship recipients can only receive the scholarship once.
 If a student previously declined the Gilman Scholarship, they are welcome to re-apply, as long as they still meet all eligibility requirements listed above.

 The Benjamin A. Gilman International Scholarship Program is a program of the U.S. Department of State’s Bureau of Educational and Cultural Affairs.
+Please note the following updates to our current program eligibility, below in bold italics.
 To be eligible for a Gilman Scholarship, an applicant must be:

 - A citizen of the United States;

 - An undergraduate student in good standing at an accredited institution of higher education in the United States (including both two-year and four-year institutions);